 2. Forms and temperature checks prior to security

-We decided on just hand luggage for ease the other side (train onward journey) so actually arrived 1.5hrs before the flight and had boarding cards on our apps as usual but it wouldn’t let us through.
+We decided on travelling with just hand luggage.
+We had an onward train journey in Italy and prefer it for ease.
+So we actually arrived 1.5hrs before the flight.
+As usual we had boarding cards on our apps but the machine wouldn’t let us through.
 We had to go to luggage check in to collect forms and be temperature checked.
-No where prior to arrival was this made clear so very confusing and we were a little on edge already.
-However this turned out to be very destination dependent and not always needed so do check.
+No where was this made clear.
+It was very confusing and as we were a little on edge already only made us more anxious.
+However this turned out to be very destination dependent so do check.

 3. Airside – terminal 5

 It felt quite a busy airport for 6am.
 (Though only done that once in years – ironically it was this January so I may not be the best judge of whats normal at that time) Everywhere was open, that I could see.
 So staple suncream that couldnt squeeze into my hand luggage – no problem getting.
 There was lack of seating for the food outlets and one way systems everywhere and of course, goes without saying everyone had their mask on.